oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         [TypeName, BaseType, [TypeOption, ...], TypeDescription]
 ```

-* If BaseType is Enumerated, each item definition MUST have three elements:
+* If BaseType is Enumerated, unless otherwise specified by TypeOptions each item definition MUST have three elements:

   1. **ItemID:** the integer identifier of the item
   2. **ItemValue:** the value of the item